 Even if you aren’t planning to go to the bars on Blackout Wednesday or during the holiday season, keep in mind that there will likely be more impaired drivers on the roads.
 During the Thanksgiving holiday and the following months, there will be an increased number of travelers on the roads.
 Stay alert and call your local law enforcement agency if you suspect a drunk driver.
 It is always better to be safe than sorry.

-From all of us here at Garguile Law, PLLC we wish you a Happy Thanksgiving and holiday season!
+From all of us here at Garguile DUI & Traffic Lawyers, PLLC we wish you a Happy Thanksgiving and holiday season!

 Copyright© 2021, Garguile DUI & Traffic Lawyers, PLLC.
 All Rights Reserved.